 Booker nets 1st 2020 endorsement from S. Carolina lawmaker

-State Rep. John King tells The Associated Press that he’s backing the senator from New Jersey in part because he feels Booker’s experience combating corruption as Newark mayor will help him do the same for the country as president.
+State Rep. John King told The Associated Press that he’s chosen to back the senator from New Jersey above other hopefuls in the sprawling field in part because he feels that Booker’s experience combating corruption as mayor of Newark will help him do the same for the country as president.